SharePoint/sp-dev-docs/docs/general-development/how-to-access-an-external-data-source-from-a-udf.md

 ---

-# How to: Access an External Data Source from a UDF
+# Access an external data source from a UDF

 This example shows how to access an external database from a user-defined function (UDF).